Advanced Heart Failure and Transplant Cardiology

 - The physiology of the transplanted heart, management of immunosuppressive therapy, and the assessment and management of post-transplant complications (including acute and/or chronic rejection).

-- PPerforming and interpreting cardiopulmonary stress testing, right heart catheterization, and endomyocardial biopsy.
+- Performing and interpreting cardiopulmonary stress testing, right heart catheterization, and endomyocardial biopsy.

-In addition, our fellows have the opportunity to work with, and learn from, the University’s Pulmonary Hypertension and Transplant Infectious Disease faculty.
+In addition, our fellows work alongside the University’s vast array of subspecialists, including – but definitely not limited to – experts in Cardiac Amyloidosis, Cardiac Sarcoidosis, Hypertrophic cardiomyopathy, Pulmonary Hypertension and Transplant Infectious Disease.
 Fellows also participate in primary research projects and quality improvement projects.